Nexfinity/CakeyBot-Wiki/feature/leveling.md

 If you set a vanity URL to something like `caketropolis`, you can then access your server's leaderboard via `https://cakey.bot/leaderboard/caketropolis` which is alot easier for users to remember.

 NOTE: If you set a vanity URL, the default URL will also continue to work.
 (You can use both URLs to access to leaderboards)

-## XP Rate
-This is a multiplier that is set for ever user in the server.
-It can adjust how quickly (or slowly) users level up.
-You can set these rates:
-* 0.25x
-* 0.5x
-* 0.75x
-* 1x
-* 1.5x
-* 2x
-* 2.5x
-* 3x

 ## Ignored Roles & Channels (NoXP Roles/Channels)
 This is a list of channels or roles where XP will NOT be rewarded to users.